Welcome to Apache Creadur

 This project started as just Rat, a release auditing tool good with licenses, coded in Java with plugins for Ant and Maven.
 After adding some new tricks, it became clear that creating one uber-tool in one language is less useful than collecting a suite:

 - Apache Rat™ audits license headers — the boilerplate text needed in most source files.
 Coded in Java, it runs from the command line with plugins for Maven and Ant.
 Download the latest release or read the release notes.

 - Apache Tentacles™ helps to audit in bulk components uploaded to a staging repository.
 Coded in Java, it runs from the command line.

 - Apache Whisker™ assists assembled applications maintain correct legal documentation.
-Coded in Java, it runs from the command or as a plugin for Maven.
+Coded in Java, it runs from the command line or as a plugin for Maven.